 Were you a student/academic at the time of ApacheCon?

 What would you say to someone thinking of applying to TAC for the first time?

 If you are a first timer you should never hesitate, because you have the highest chance of getting accepted.
-And let me tell you if you are worried because you have never traveled alone before, please don't, because when I applied for tac I was a terrified kid who has never traveled out of the country.
-Trust me our dearest travel assistance committee guided me through each and every single step to get me over there.
-So please don't think twice this might be the biggest opportunity that you'll get in your life.
+And let me tell you, if you are worried because you have never traveled alone before, please don't be, because when I applied for tac I was a terrified kid who had never traveled out of the country.
+Trust me, our dearest travel assistance committee guided me through each and every single step to get me over there.
+So please don't think twice: this might be the biggest opportunity that you'll get in your life.

 How did TAC and ApacheCon change your involvement in Apache?

-Only after the ApacheCon I understood the real power of Apache.
-For me, before ApacheCon it was just a group of geeks who tries to write awesome code to make the world a better place, but now I feel like I'm a member of a huge family who cares very much for each other.
-It was like, what it seems to be a code base become home for me and now I'm not just trying to improve the code base but rather to make the family bigger in every aspect.
+Only after ApacheCon I understood the real power of Apache.
+For me, before ApacheCon, it was just a group of geeks who try to write awesome code to make the world a better place, but now I feel like I'm a member of a huge family that cares very much for each other.
+It was like, what it seems to be a code base become home for me and now I'm not just trying to improve the code base, but rather to make the family bigger in every aspect.